bebbi/dicom-curate/README.md

     for the patient id defined in the folder path, replace dates per a per-subject csv 'DATE_OFFSET' column: `['filePath', 'centersubj', 'SUBJECT_ID', 'DATE_OFFSET']`
   - 'retainDeviceIdentityOption': true or false.
 If true, overrides `retainLongitudinalTemporalInformationOptions` for the respective attributes to keep.
   - 'retainUIDsOption': true or false, if true, creates a new UID using a decentrally repeable, hash-based method
+    - As there are more instance UIDs in part PS3.06 than described in PS3.15E for protection, this option identifies the following uids for protection: 1.
+All instance UIDs per PS3.15E, 2.
+Any additional UIDs with a value not well-known in DICOM, per table PS3.06A (Registry of DICOM Unique Identifiers).
+This protects instance UIDs but also private class UIDs, which is intentional.
   - 'retainSafePrivateOption': true or false, if true, keeps the private tags but marks them for quarantine and manual review
   - 'retainInstitutionIdentityOption': true or false
 - does not currently clean structured content